-Bidders may propose assets to be funded by the Residual Value Mechanism under this Sub-Plan.
+Bidders may propose assets to be funded by the Residual Value Mechanism under this Sub-Plan except for assets funded through the Station Improvement Fund.

-- 5.6.2.1 The Department requires a Franchisee who will enhance the Station environment to deliver high quality services to passengers by: - i.
-Meeting the NRPS stations' targets set out in Schedule 7.2 of the Franchise Agreement; - ii.
+- 5.6.2.1 The Department requires a Franchisee who will enhance the Station environment to deliver high quality services to passengers by: - Meeting the NRPS stations' targets set out in Schedule 7.2 of the Franchise Agreement; - ii.
 Targeting the provision of services at Stations according to the volume and characteristics of passengers at the Station including, where relevant, reflecting the principles outlined in ATOC and RSSB document "Guidance on the implementation of Station Travel Plans"; - iii.
-Embedding the principles of inclusive design in decisions about the renewal and development of Stations; - iv.
-Making the delivery of services at Stations resilient during periods of Challenging Circumstances and minimising the impact on passengers; - v.
-Meeting the obligations in the Franchise Agreement in relation to ensuring (within 12 months of the date of commencement of the Franchise) that the management of assets detailed in the Station Asset Management Plan has been certified by a UKAS-accredited assessor as being consistent with the "whole life" framework provided under ISO 55001:2014 (Asset Management); - vi.
+Pro-actively leading work with industry and local stakeholders to improve the quality of car parking provision at Stations and where appropriate expanding the quantity of car parking spaces and changing charging mechanisms; - iv.
+Embedding the principles of inclusive design in decisions about the renewal and development of Stations; - v.
+Making the delivery of services at Stations resilient during periods of Challenging Circumstances, and minimising the impact on passengers; - vi.
+Meeting the obligations in the Franchise Agreement in relation to ensuring (within 12 months of the date of commencement of the Franchise) that the management of assets detailed in the Station Asset Management Plan has been certified by a UKAS-accredited assessor as being consistent with the "whole life" framework provided under ISO 55001:2014 (Asset Management); - vii.
 From the Start Date, implementing and resourcing a Social and Commercial Development Plan.
-It must be for a period of 10 years, reviewed on a rolling annual basis and set out how the Franchisee will: - Identify schemes to develop currently redundant or under-utilised station buildings and facilities for use by the community and for commercial development including schemes which sustain and enhance the viability of ticket office retailing; - Consult with customers and the community on the concerns, issues, opportunities and risks relating to the Stations and the priorities for investment; - Effectively evaluate, prioritise and develop such schemes taking account of customer and community views; and - Implement the schemes in accordance with their allocated priority.
+It must set out how the Franchisee will: - Identify schemes to develop currently redundant or under-utilised station buildings and facilities for use by the community and for commercial development including schemes which sustain and enhance the viablity of ticket office retailing; - Consult with customers and the community on the concerns, issues, opportunities and risks relating to the Stations and the priorities for investment; - Effectively evaluate, prioritise and develop such schemes taking account of customer and community views; - Implement the schemes in accordance with their allocated priority; and - Be for a period of 10 years and be reviewed on a rolling annual basis.